awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-2.md

 + `organizations:ListDelegatedServicesForAccount`
 + `organizations:ListDelegatedAdministrators`

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.
-For more information, see [Service\-Linked Role Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.
+For more information, see [Service\-linked role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.

 ## Creating a service\-linked role for Systems Manager<a name="create-service-linked-role-service-action-2"></a>